vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-proxy.md

     vfarcic/docker-flow-proxy
 ```

 We opened ports *80* and *443* that will serve Internet traffic (*HTTP* and *HTTPS*).
 The third port is *8080*.
-We'll use it to send configurations requests to the proxy.
+We'll use it to send configuration requests to the proxy.
 Further on, we specified that it should belong to the *proxy* network.
 That way, since *go-demo* is also attached to the same network, the proxy can access it through the SDN.

 Unlike other containers that will be accessible through the proxy, we cannot allow this one to be deployed on a random node.
 That would pose difficulties when setting up the DNS.
 So, we want to be sure that it is running on a predetermined node.
 To accomplish that, we used the `--constraint` argument that specified the hostname of the destination server.
 Please note that the proxy is one of the very few services (if any) that should run on a particular server.
 We should let Swarm decide where to deploy services.
 That does not mean that we shouldn't use constraints, but that they should be limited to resources we need.
 We should specify how many CPUs a service needs, how much memory, and so on.
 In other words, you should know where the proxy is so that you can set up DNS records and let Swarm decide where to run for all other services.